 Reason #5: You trust staff as your tracking solution

-Some businesses are already tracking where their phone calls are coming from, in a roundabout way.
-Asking a caller where they heard about your business is a common practice to get your staff taking, but it's not as effective as it used to be.
+Some businesses are already tracking where their phone calls are coming from – in a roundabout way.
+Asking a caller where they heard about your business is common practice for call handlers, but it’s not as effective as it used to be.

 Unfortunately, trusting staff to take down the right information is not as accurate as, say, a call tracking solution!
 Call tracking takes this burden away from your staff and does it with laser-focused accuracy; especially when it comes to the keywords they typed in order to find you.